 Thomas Jefferson University is accredited by The Middle States Commission on Higher Education.
-The Master of Public Health (MPH) Program is accredited by the Council on Education for Public Health (CEPH).
-The Healthcare Quality and Safety program is certified by the Commission on the Accreditation of Healthcare Management Education (CAHME) and the Master of Science in Population Health program was granted candidacy.
-JCPH will continue the process for accreditation.
+The Master of Public Health (MPH) Program at JCPH is accredited by the Council on Education for Public Health (CEPH).
+The Master of Science in Healthcare Quality and Safety program was accredited by the Commission on the Accreditation of Healthcare Management Education (CAHME) in November 2023.
+The Master of Science in Population Health program is certified by the Commission on the Accreditation of Healthcare Management Education (CAHME).
+Their first accreditation site visit will be in Spring 2027.